 Technology: The computer offers a very useful tool to enhance visual and computational understanding as well as a powerful device for discoverying and presenting resources on the world wide web.
-In this course we will spend two hours per week in the computer lab, SH 119.
-This time will be devoted to a number of different projects as well as working with mathematical software tools, such as Wingeom, Winplot, Windisc.
+An optional lab time will be organized that will be devoted to a number of different projects as well as working with mathematical software tools, such as Wingeom, Winplot, Windisc.
 (The software we use is all freeware available from the www site of Rick Parris or from me.)
 A short list of world wide web sites for further reading will be organized on a weekly basis with materials specifically related to the course topics.

-GRADES: Three or more absences without extenuating circumstances will be justification for a grade of F.
+GRADES: Four or more absences without extenuating circumstances will be justification for a grade of F.

-Otherwise final grades will be determined by taking into consideration the quality of work done in the course as evidenced primarily by assignments and portfolios.
+Otherwise final grades will be determined by taking into consideration the quality of work done in the course as evidenced primarily by assignments, projects, and portfolios.

 **Only the letter grades of A, B, C, D, and F will be given.
 (No + or -'s)